Economy of France: Government finances

+Central bank and currency

+In March 2026, the Bank of France reported that it had completed a program to upgrade 129 metric tons of its gold reserves—approximately 5% of the total—by selling non-standard gold held in New York and purchasing compliant bars now stored in Paris, generating a one-off capital gain of nearly €13 billion due to high gold prices.
+The transaction occurred during the 2026 Iran war, which drove gold prices to record highs.
+The Bank of France stated that the decision was not politically motivated but was based on European market standards for gold trading.

 National debt

 The Government of France has run a budget deficit each year since the early 1970s.
 As of 2021, French government debt reached an equivalent of 118.6% of French GDP.

 Under European Union rules, member states are supposed to limit their debt to 60% of output or be reducing the ratio structurally towards this ceiling, and run public deficits of no more than 3.0% of GDP.

 In late 2012, credit-rating agencies warned that growing French government debt levels risked France's AAA credit rating, raising the possibility of a future credit downgrade and subsequent higher borrowing costs for the French government.
 In 2012 France was downgraded by ratings agencies Moody's, Standard & Poor's (S&P), and Fitch to an AA+ credit rating.

 In December 2014 France's credit rating was further downgraded by Fitch and S&P to AA.

 Macron, shaken by pension protests, vowed in May 2023 to build factories, boost job creations and make France more independent.

 The Government of France experienced a significant shift in its bond market position on September 26, 2024, when its bond yield surpassed that of Spain for the first time since 2007.
 The yield on 10-year French bonds reached 2.97%, slightly exceeding the yield on Spanish bonds of similar maturity, despite France's typically higher credit rating.

 This development raised concerns among investors about France's ability to manage its public finances effectively.
 France's bond yields were reported to be higher than those of Portugal and approaching levels seen in Italy and Greece, countries traditionally viewed as having higher economic risks in the Eurozone.

 Furthermore, France faces a budget crisis in 2024, with the deficit at risk of exceeding 6% of GDP, significantly higher than the previous government's estimate of 5.1%.
 Newly appointed Finance Minister Antoine Armand and Budget Minister Laurent Saint-Martin pledged to focus on spending cuts before considering tax increases to address the fiscal shortfall.
 Prime Minister Michel Barnier was tasked with finalizing the 2025 budget within days, amidst pressure to present realistic plans for deficit reduction.

+In September 2026, French 10-year government bond yields rose above 4.13% reaching their highest level since 2008, amid concerns over France's rising public debt, political deadlock and uncertainty surrounding the 2027 budget.